aplsimple/tkcc/README.md

 8. A stand-alone Tk color chooser *tkclr.tcl* is available.

+9. A *aloupe* package may be called to pick a color from the screen loupe.

 To use *clrpick.tcl*, copy it into the Tk directory (replacing the old version).

 A stand-alone Tk color chooser is invoked as: